mnem/FFD-AIR-Native-Extension/README.md

 # FFD_First_AIR_Native_Extension

-This repository houses all the code use in **ADD TITLE/LINK**.
+This repository houses all the code used in the article, "Writing your first AIR Native Extension".

-Grab it and read along with mummy.